santoshkrsah/santosh/README.md

 ### 🏁 License

-This project is fully open-source and distributed under the [MIT License](LICENSE).

-You’re welcome to fork, use, modify, and build upon it freely ⭐
+You’re welcome to use, modify, and build upon it freely ⭐

 ---